Car, remains found in NC lake could be connected to 2006 missing person, police say - NewsBreak

 WINSTON-SALEM, N.C. ( WGHP ) — Police in North Carolina have made a possible connection in a missing-person case dating back more than 15 years.

 Dedrick Bernard Smith, 26, was reported missing on Oct.
 4, 2006, according to the Winston-Salem Police Department.
-His last known contact with anyone was earlier that day, during a phone conversation.
+Earlier that day, his last known contact with anyone was during a phone conversation.

 “The investigation into the disappearance of Mr. Smith continued through the years, however no viable leads related to his disappearance were developed,” police wrote in an incident alert this week.

 All of that changed on Friday, when Winston-Salem police were contacted by a search and recovery dive team known as “Adventures With Purpose,” who claimed they may have found what they believed to be Smith’s 1993 Pontiac Grand Am.
-The car, which was driven by Smith at the time of his disappearance, was submerged in Winston Lake.Couple pleads guilty to stealing $500G from casino by cheating at baccarat
+The car, which Smith drove at his disappearance, was submerged in Winston Lake.Couple pleads guilty to stealing $500G from casino by cheating at baccarat

 Winston-Salem detectives and divers with Adventures With Purpose worked together to pull the Pontiac from Winston Lake on the morning of Saturday, April 2.
-The Pontiac was positively identified as the car that had been driven by Smith.
+The Pontiac was positively identified as the car that Smith had driven.

 Remains were also found in the vehicle.
 Officials will be working to identify the remains and determine a cause of death in the coming days, police said.